 The verificationFailed

-callback is then triggered to handle failure events such as invalid phone numbers or whether the SMS quota has exceeded.
+callback is triggered to handle failure events such as invalid phone numbers or whether you've exceeded the SMS quota.
 In this callback, you set loading

 .